Where Is It?

 What Is It Like?

-When Andrew died in 1843, the house passed to his son Samuel, who was born on the property ca. 1827.
-In 1849, Samuel married Eliza Ash.
-In the 1850s, Samuel purchased the east 36 acres of the lot, so the property now ran east all the way to Kipling Av.
+When Andrew died in 1843, the house passed to his son Samuel, who was born ca. 1827.
+In the 1850s Samuel purchased the east 36 acres of the lot so the property now ran east all the way to Kipling Ave.
 He also purchased 14 acres on the northwest corner of the lot to the south.

-They had no children and after their deaths the house was inherited by their niece, Mary Ann Bigham Agar.
-Her son, William John, and his wife Ida were the next owners, followed by their daughter, Irene Agar McIlwain.
+He had no children so after his death the house was inherited by his niece, Mary Ann Bigham Agar.
+Her son, William John and his wife Ida were the next owners, followed by their daughter Irene Agar McIlwain.
 Shortly after WW II, the property was sold, after remaining in the Bigham/Agar family for over 140 years and was developed to become the Glen Agar subdivision.
+The original home still remains on the hill at the north east corner of Martingrove and Rathburn.

 The demographics for Glen Agar are wrapped in Princess-Rosethorn which takes in a much larger area and thus aren’t truly representative of the area.
 The larger area breaks down as 51 per cent working adults 25 to 64, youth 15 to 24, 18 per cent, children under 15 16 per cent and 17 per cent seniors.
 English is overwhelmingly spoken at home with 4.2 per cent of residents coming from Italy, Ukraine (3.4 per cent), Poland (2.6), Korea, (2.2 per cent) and Serbia (2 per cent).